 Please contact your school nurse regarding your student's health issues and concerns, hospitalizations and/or treatment changes.

 About the Nurse

 I am teamed up with two awesome clinic assistants, Carla Jones and Carmen Maciel, who have supported this clinic for many years.
-They are who sustain me when providing quality care to the students of Heritage Rose.
-Ms. Jones can be found assisting in the clinic in the morning while Ms. Maciel can be found assisting in the clinic in the afternoon.
+They provide excellent care to the students of Heritage Rose.
+Mrs. Jones can be found assisting in the clinic in the morning while Mrs. Maciel can be found assisting in the clinic in the afternoon.
 I am happy to have such a wonderful team.